The Brave Fighter of Legend Da-Garn

-The Brave of Legend Da-Garn (伝説の勇者ダ・ガーン, Densetsu no Yūsha Da Gān), sometimes simply Da-Garn, is a Japanese anime television series that aired in 1992, created by Takara and Sunrise under the direction of Shinji Takamatsu, and is the third of the long running Yuusha or "Brave" series.
+The Brave of Legend Da-Garn (伝説の勇者ダ・ガーン, Densetsu no Yūsha Da Gān), sometimes simply Da-Garn, is a Japanese anime television series that aired in 1992, created by Sunrise under the direction of Shinji Takamatsu, and is the third of the long running Yuusha or "Brave" series.
 The official Japanese title does not include the word "Fighter" in the title, despite the fact it appears on the Japanese DVD box art.

 Story

 Seiji Takasugi obtained a jewel called "Aurin" which is the earth's alter ego and it has elected him to be the commander of eight brave robots.
 The Brave robots are sleeping in many parts of the world as "Brave Stones".
 However, they become super robots by fusing with modern people and machines once Seiji awakens them and they soon follow his instructions.
 Their enemy is Lord Oh-Boss who is an invader who aims at stealing the planet's energy with the aid of his subordinates that Da-Garn and the other brave robots must stop in order to save the world.